Krishna-Thombare/My-Tweets/README.md

 ## 📌**Overview:**
 My Tweets is a full-stack Django-based web application that allows users to create, manage, and share tweets with image uploads.
-The platform features user authentication, tweet exploration, profile management, tweet search functionality, and an iframe-based modal system for seamless interactions.
+The platform features user authentication, tweet exploration, profile management, and PostgreSQL full-text search using Django's SearchVector and SearchRank.
 It integrates
 Cloudinary for cloud-based media storage and Aiven Cloud for scalable PostgreSQL database hosting.

 ## ✨ **Features:**